You can use the

 If the URL is static (ie. doesn't change), you can simply create the hyperlink using the Hyperlink button on the Insert tab in Microsoft Office.
-However, if the URL is stored in your Storyteller XML data source, you need a way to obtain the appropriate URL automatically when the report is generated.
+However, if the URL is stored in your Blueprint XML data source, you need a way to obtain the appropriate URL automatically when the report is generated.
 You can use the

 Link tag for this purpose.

 Link tag tells the template to reference the data source, obtain the desired URL, and insert the link into the generated document.

 To use the

 Link tag before the content (that you want to become a link) and the